Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./011.png)

 Align the bone with the level object.
 You can do it manually or use the 3D cursor.
 Switch to object mode, select the blderik Level 3 object (the mesh, not the bone) and switch to edit mode again.
-Change to wire-frame (Z), select all vertices of the square mesh, press shift+s and select cursor to selected.
+Change to wire-frame (Z), select all vertices of the square mesh, press Shift+S and select cursor to selected.

 ![](./012.png)